Kozea/Pynuts/doc/Advanced tutorial.rst

           document.EmployeeDoc.create(employee=employee)
       return response

+This function performs the following operations:

+- Create an instance of EmployeeView
+- Call the create method of EmployeeView.
+- reate a new document, if the employee `create_form` is validated.
+- Finally, redirect to the list of employees

 When the document is created for the first time, Pynuts make an initial commit of the folder which contains the model in a new branch.

 .. note ::

-    create_form is the form made by pynuts according to `create_columns` you have specified.
+    ``create_form`` is the form generated by pynuts according to the value of ``create_columns`` you specified.
 See the :ref:`api` documentation for more info.

 Editing Document
 ~~~~~~~~~~~~~~~~
-Since the document has been created, you may want to edit it and add some information for one specific employee.
+Now that the document has been created, you may want to edit it and add some information for one specific employee.

-Thanks to pynuts document handling, it's possible and quite easy to do.
+Pynuts document handling makes these operations very simple to perform.

 Create the file ``edit_employee_template.html``